TABLE OF CONTENTS

 Request a Quote

 An asset depletion mortgage, also known as an asset-based home loan, is a type of mortgage loan that allows you to qualify by using your assets as income.
-Instead of other types of asset-based lending, asset-based mortgages don’t use your assets as collateral; lenders convert your assets into income to determine whether you have enough money to repay the loan.
+Unlike other types of asset-based lending, asset-based mortgages don’t use your assets as collateral.
+Instead, lenders convert your assets into income to determine whether you have enough money to repay the loan.

 An asset depletion mortgage doesn’t require proof of employment income, which some borrowers may not have.
 For instance, if you’re looking for a mortgage when self-employed, you don’t have pay stubs or W-2s, and your tax returns likely don’t reflect the true state of your finances.
 If you don’t qualify for a traditional home loan, an asset depletion mortgage might be right for you.